nahtigalsolovej/otus-qajs-course-072020/README.txt

 # otus-qajs-course-072020

-This project is created to homeworks for otus qa js course
+This project for otus qa js course